 The electric motor can be geared specifically for any given top speed.
 But when compared to an electric car, the gasoline engine needs multiple gears to reach the top speed.
 The all-electric car is set at a different top speed.
 The normal road electric cars are limited to 160 kmph.

 Some of these cars have a couple of gears.
 In formula E, 3-speed electric car was used.
 So what is the benefit of having gears?

 Benefits of having gears

 In formula E the power is limited to 170 KW.
-Power increases gradually to the limit, but at low-speed, the power is not completely used which decreases the acceleration.
-To overcome the low acceleration this electric car, use gears.
+Power increases gradually to the limit, but at low speed, the power is not completely used which decreases the acceleration.
+To overcome the low acceleration of this electric car, use gears.
 Because more aggressive gear will spin the wheel faster and you will have more wheel torque.
 You will reach peak power faster when compared to a single gear electric motor.